Long Term Disability (ERISA) Policies and Provisions Explained

 The issues discussed above along with many others are often contained within extensive and very technical disability contracts.
 Oftentimes, it is wise decision to have the policy reviewed with counsel prior to presenting a claim.
 Most importantly, if a claim is made and denied, it is essential that the file be reviewed with experienced counsel as failing to do so may result in financial disaster.

-If you are applying for long-term disability benefits in Pennsylvania or New Jersey, our social security disability attorneys at Young, Marr & Associates can help.
+If you are applying for long-term disability benefits, our Pennsylvania disability benefits lawyers at Young, Marr, Mallis & Associates can help.
 Call our Pennsylvania law offices at (215) 515-2954 or our New Jersey law offices at (609) 557-3081 today for a free consultation.